Prana: Early references

+The ancient concept of prāṇa is described in many Hindu texts, including Upanishads and Vedas.
 Prāṇa is typically divided into constituent parts, particularly when concerned with the human body.
 While not all early sources agree on the names or number of these divisions, the most common list from the Mahabharata, the Upanishads, Ayurvedic and Yogic sources includes five classifications, often subdivided.
 This list includes prāṇa (inward moving energy), apāna (outward moving energy), vyāna (circulation of energy), udāna (energy of the head and throat), and samāna (digestion and assimilation).

 Early mention of specific prāṇas often emphasized prāṇa, apāna and vyāna as "the three breaths".
 This can be seen in the proto-yogic traditions of the Vratyas among others.
 Texts like the Vaikānasasmārta utilized the five prāṇas as an internalization of the five sacrificial fires of a panchāgni homa ceremony.

+Vedas and Upanishads

+One of the earliest references to prāṇa is found in the Chandogya Upanishad, but many other Upanishads also use the concept, including the Katha, Mundaka, and Prashna Upanishads.
+The concept is elaborated upon in great detail in the literature of haṭha yoga, tantra, and Ayurveda.